Diseases & Conditions > Breast Reconstruction

 To many women, the loss of a breast is a devastating occurrence, one that strikes at their very sense of self.
 They may feel less feminine without a breast, find it awkward to have a missing breast or breasts under clothes, and find using a prosthesis, or rubber breast form, difficult.
 Thus, many women choose to undergo breast reconstructive surgery after mastectomy.

-If you choose to have breast reconstructive surgery, you have two main options: breast implants, using silicone shells filled with silicone gel or saline, or autologous reconstruction, which uses fat and tissue from your abdomen, back, buttocks or thigh to shape a new breast.
+If you choose to have breast reconstructive surgery, you have a few options: breast implants, using silicone shells filled with silicone gel or saline; a newly shaped breast constructed from your own tissue, known as a flap (a section of your own skin, fat or muscle that has been moved from another area of your body to your chest); or a combination of both.
 In many instances, breast reconstructive surgery can be performed immediately after mastectomy so you never wake up without a breast.

 If you don't have health insurance, talk to your surgeon and the hospital about negotiating a discount rate.
 Many are willing to do that for women without insurance.
 You may also qualify for health insurance under your state's Medicaid program or other health-coverage programs for low- and moderate-income individuals.